2010–11 Al Ain FC season

-The 2010–11 season is Al Ain Sports and Cultural Club's 35th season in Pro-League.
+The 2010–11 season was Al Ain Football Club's 43rd in existence and the club's 36th consecutive season in the top-level football league in the UAE.

 Al Ain in this season will seek to win trophies, and competing in the Pro-League, the Champions League, the Presidents Cup, and the Etisalat Cup, after a frustrating season in 2009–10.